dinhomathias/Amc/Exception-Handling.md

         # handle slow connection problems
     except NetworkError:
         # handle other connection problems
+    except ChatMigrated as e:
+        # the chat_id of a group has changed, use e.new_chat_id instead
     except TelegramError:
         # handle all other telegram related errors